bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-7-static-vars-methods.rst

   :autograde: unittest
   :practice: T

   Fix the bugs in the following code.
+Static methods should only access static variables.
   ~~~~
   public class Temperature
   {